Offline applications should be designed with ability to handle any errors and conflicts.

 Offline OData errors generally fall into the following categories:

-Occur when communication with the server is interrupted during an upload or a download operation.
+Network errors Occur when communication with the server is interrupted during an upload or download operation.

-You can generally resolve network errors by retrying the operation at a later time.
+You can often resolve network errors by retrying the operation at a later time.
 However, if network errors occur due to server-side application configuration, ensure that you have specified the correct settings.

-Occur when the application attempts to perform an invalid operation, such as sending a malformed request or attempting to call API methods without first opening the offline store.
-Such operations will be rejected by offline store, therefore the offline store won’t be impacted, but the application should handle the operations in a way that they can be corrected.
+Contract violation errors Occur when the application attempts to perform an invalid operation, such as sending a malformed request or attempting to call API methods without first opening the offline store.
+Such operations are rejected by offline store, and therefore don't impact the store; however, the application should handle the operations in a way that they can be corrected.

-Occur if business logic at the OData service prevents a change that is allowed at the offline store.
-The error is recorded in
+Business logic failures Occur if business logic at the OData service prevents a change that is allowed at the offline store.
+The error is recorded in the

 ErrorArchive, an Offline OData specific entity set containing detailed information about errors.
 The application can obtain the body of the original request from